The Vision: Coloring the world gold so every child, everywhere will survive cancer

-The Mission: To raise awareness and inspire action for childhood cancer initiatives
+The G9 Project's mission is to raise awareness and inspire action for childhood cancer initiatives.

 Every day, approximately 36 children are diagnosed with cancer.
 Pediatric cancer remains the leading cause of death by disease in children and the incidence of invasive cancer in children is up 29% in the last 20 years.
 Despite the need for progress and resolution, childhood cancer awareness and, thus, financial support has not reached the same national level as other cancer awareness campaigns.
 Numerous childhood cancer foundations and hospitals work judiciously on treatments and therapies; however, since most organizations work independently, no one umbrella of awareness exists to unite efforts and elevate a rising tide of attentiveness and call to action childhood cancer needs and deserves.